storacha/w3infra/README.md

 The repo contains the infra deployment code and the api implementation.

 ```
-├── api     - lambda & dynamoDB implementation of the upload-api
+├── api     - lambda & dynamoDB implementation of the upload-api http gateway
 └── stacks  - sst and aws cdk code to deploy all the things
 ```